openshift/assisted-test-infra/scripts/sno-ip-change/README.md

   --old-ip 192.168.200.10 \
   --new-ip 192.168.201.20 \
   --new-machine-network 192.168.201.0/24 \
+  --new-gateway-ip 192.168.201.1 \
   --kubeconfig-path /path/to/kubeconfig
 ```

 ### Notes

-- Single-stack flows accept only three network-related flags: `--old-ip`, `--new-ip`, and `--new-machine-network` (IPv4 or IPv6 CIDR).
+- Single-stack flows require: `--old-ip`, `--new-ip`, `--new-machine-network` (IPv4 or IPv6 CIDR), and `--new-gateway-ip`.
+Optional `--new-dns-server` can be provided.
 Provide `--recert-image-tar` for offline operation.
-- Dual-stack flows require both IPv4 and IPv6 sets with `--primary-stack` to select which stack to use for the initial SSH connection.
+- Dual-stack flows require both IPv4 and IPv6 sets with `--primary-stack` to select which stack to use for the initial SSH connection, plus `--new-gateway-ipv4`, `--new-gateway-ipv6`, and optional `--new-dns-server-ipv4`, `--new-dns-server-ipv6`.
-- Secondary IP flow accepts: `--old-ip`, `--new-ip`, and `--new-machine-network` plus optional SSH params.
+- Secondary IP flow requires: `--old-ip`, `--new-ip`, `--new-machine-network`, and `--new-gateway-ip`, plus optional `--new-dns-server` and SSH params.
 The first reboot is executed on-node; the flow waits for the node to come up on the new IP and reboots again.